ceritium/activerecord-preload_query/README.md

 [![Code Climate](https://codeclimate.com/github/ceritium/activerecord-preload_query/badges/gpa.svg)](https://codeclimate.com/github/ceritium/activerecord-preload_query)

-PreloadQuery allows you preload queries and have them available as would a relations and `preload` of ActiveRecord.
+PreloadQuery allows you to preload queries and have them available as the relations when use the `preload` method of ActiveRecord.

-For example, having `Category` and `Product` classes and a method that adds the price of products in a category like `self.sum_price`:
+For example, given `Category` and `Product` classes and a method that adds the products' prices in a category, like `self.sum_price`:

 ```ruby
 class Category < ActiveRecord::Base